 Make the stir-fry sauce.
 Whisk all of the ingredients together in a small bowl (or shake them together in a covered mason jar) until combined.
 Set aside until ready to use.

 Par-boil the noodles.
 Cook the noodles in a large stock-pot of salted water until they are just a minute or so shy of al dente.
-(You want them to be nearly cooked, but still have a bit of a chewy bite.
+(You want them to be nearly cooked, yet still have a bit of a chewy bite.
 They will finish cooking later in the sauté pan.)
-Transfer the noodles to a strainer, rinse with lukewarm water and drain, then set aside until ready to add them to sauté pan below.
+Transfer the noodles to a strainer, briefly rinse with lukewarm water and drain, then set aside until ready to add them to sauté pan below.

 Sauté the veggies.
 Heat the oil in a large non-stick skillet or wok over high heat.
 Add the veggies and white parts of the scallions and sauté for 2 to 3 minutes, stirring occasionally, until crisp-tender.
 Add the cabbage, ginger, and garlic and sauté for 2 more minutes, stirring occasionally, until the cabbage is softened and the garlic is fragrant.